hschletz/Braintacle/INSTALL.md

 ----------------------------

 If you want to use Braintacle to deploy packages, create a directory with write access for the web server.
-For compatibility with OCS Inventory NG, it must be named 'download'.
 Uploaded packages will be stored in this directory.

     mkdir /var/lib/braintacle/download
     chown www-data:www-data /var/lib/braintacle/download